HRI-EU/AttentiveSupport/README.md

 * Provide the agent with further tools:
   * Define tools as Python functions in `tools.py`
   * Make sure to use type hints and add docstrings in the Sphinx notation.
 This is important so that the `function_analyzer.py` can generate the function descriptions for openai automagically
-  * For inspiration, check out some mroe examples in `src/tool_variants/extended_tools.py`
+  * For inspiration, check out some more examples in `src/tool_variants/extended_tools.py`
 * Change generic settings such as the model used and its temperature via `gpt_config`

 ### Additional features